Uber Ride Pass (formerly known as Uber Plus) for Boston is offered invitation-only to select customers since early 2017.

 Here is a simple cost analysis for Boston Uber Ride Pass:

 |month||monthly rate: $/rides||per ride rate||covers up to ride cost||total Pool cost $/rides|

 |Sept ‘17||$5/20, $15/unlim.||$3.99 Pool, $7.99 X||$25||$85/20, $175/40 (Pool) $165/20, $335/40 (X)|

 We’ll use as a canonical trip a 3 mile trip, say Northeastern University to South Station.
 In 2016 I was charged $2.46-$2.75 for a standard Uber Pool trip of this length, non-surge.
 The variable price is due to pairing likelihood.

 If your ride costs less than the “per ride rate”, you’ll be billed for that lower amount.
 That is, the per-ride rate is the maximum price assuming you’re under the maximum trip cost limit of $25 for Uber Ride Pass.

 Uber vs. MBTA monthly pass

-Uber Ride Pass in 2017 has maintained approximately the same pricing as early Fall 2016, just a bit higher.
+Uber Ride Pass has maintained approximately the same pricing as early Fall 2016, just a bit higher.
 For Winter 2016 Uber Ride Pass was not a good deal for a lot of people, and people I know dropped out of it.

 MBTA monthly pass is $84.50 for unlimited rides subway & Local (not express) bus.
 So when you see people saying “Uber Pool Pass is cheaper than the MBTA monthly pass”, that was only true for May-Aug 2016.
 In 2017, Uber Ride Pass costs double the MBTA monthly pass.